 [TIMEOUT]with the desired time, using an integer value or an absolute duration value, for example

 1m20swhich is 1 minute, 20 seconds.
 If you use an integer value, the unit is assumed to be seconds.
-The value you specify must be less than 15 minutes for fully managed Cloud Run or 10 minutes for Cloud Run for Anthos on Google Cloud.
+The value you specify must be less than 60 minutes.
+Note that timeouts greater than 15 minutes are a Beta feature and require you to use the

 You can also set the request timeout during deployment using the command: